 One of the most popular 19th century theories of entrepreneurship is the “great man theory”.
 The theory’s popularity is probably owing to the historian Thomas Carlyle.
 Yes, I know, it sounds sexist from the start, but let us stretch the meaning and say it’s the great people theory, and try to move it along from there.

-Great people theories are often heard in historical tales of WW2, with Hitler, Stalin, Churchill, Eisenhower, Roosevelt, and a few others leading the way.
+Great people theories are often heard in historical tales of WW2, with Stalin, Churchill, Eisenhower, Roosevelt, and a few others leading the way.
 In reality, tens of millions of people were involved in the war and a myriad of events occurred over time that may have impacted the outcomes of the war.
 The same is done with entrepreneurs, pitting Bill Gates against Steve Jobs in the battle for the PC, for instance.